strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= .6 - 2019-09-13 =
+* BUG FIX/ENHANCEMENT: Checkout page updated to use table-free layout and support PMPro v2.1.
+* BUG FIX: Now correctly sending the checkout_free_admin email for free checkouts.
+* BUG FIX: Avoiding warnings during checkout due to how variables are not cast in PHP 7.1.

 = .5.1 =
 * BUG FIX: Fixed bug when setting expiration dates for new levels added on the profile page.